-This is an easy way to visually show the differences between items that are fun or those that are treats, and ones we really need to live.
-We cut out pictures of houses, clothing, food, toys, shoes, and books, and pasted them on two sides of a large piece of posterboard.
-We also talked about how a want for one person could be a need for someone else (for example, when one child needs shoes, but the other doesn’t because hers still fit).
+A visual way to show the differences between items that are fun , and ones we really need to live.
+We cut out pictures of houses, clothing, food, toys, shoes, and books.
+Then, we pasted them on two sides of a large piece of poster-board.
+We also talked about how a want for one person could be a need for someone else.
+For example, when one child needs shoes, but the other doesn’t because hers still fit.

 We work together to determine if what our kids ask for is a want or a need.

 Our older daughter recently asked for a brand-new pair of fancy, glittery sneakers.
-She already had several pairs of beautiful, new-ish shoes, so we asked her to explain why they were a want or a need, and she shared that her friends had similar pairs.
-Together, we got out all the shoes she owned, and she was able to see a visual representation of how many pairs she actually had, and how the fancy ones were actually a want.
+She already had several pairs of beautiful, new-ish shoes.
+So, we asked her to explain why they were a want or a need.
+She shared that her friends had similar pairs.
+Together, we got out all the shoes she owned.
+She was then able to see a visual representation of how many pairs she actually had, and how the fancy ones were actually a want.
 Verbalizing this topic helped her understand and became a meaningful dialogue, instead of us merely saying no. Talking about and seeing concepts also employs multi-sensory learning, which can enhance memory in young children (Source).

 We involve our girls in sorting through their bedrooms and closets.

-One exercise that has really helped with determining wants and needs is sorting through all their toys a few times a year.
-We get out every toy they own (yep, all of them!) and line them up on a bed or floor.
+One exercise that has really helped with determining wants and needs is sorting through all their toys.
+A few times a year, we get out every toy they own.
+Yep, all of them!
+Then, we line them up on a bed or floor.
 Then, we even ask them if they have purchased or saved for any of those toys themselves.
-Often, the ones that were saved up for and worked for, were the ones they love and take care of most.
-This exercise also drives home the point that some of the things they “wanted” so badly, were forgotten or broken within a few days.
+Often, the ones that were saved up for were the ones they love and take care of most.
+This exercise also drives home the point that some of the things they “wanted” so badly were forgotten or broken within a few days.
 They usually end up thinking more carefully about new ones they ask for in the future.

 We discuss wants and needs, even at mealtime.